Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dv-timings-cap.rst

     * - ``V4L2_DV_BT_CAP_PROGRESSIVE``
       - Progressive formats are supported.
     * - ``V4L2_DV_BT_CAP_REDUCED_BLANKING``
-      - CVT/GTF specific: the timings can make use of reduced blanking (CVT) or the 'Secondary GTF' curve (GTF).
+      - CVT/GTF specific: the woke timings can make use of reduced blanking (CVT) or the woke 'Secondary GTF' curve (GTF).
     * - ``V4L2_DV_BT_CAP_CUSTOM``
-      - Can support non-standard timings, i.e. timings not belonging to the standards set in the ``standards`` field.
+      - Can support non-standard timings, i.e. timings not belonging to the standards set in the woke ``standards`` field.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.